 - Lastly, in the user mailbox properties of send and receive size limit.

 I.T. services providers should note that you can also control this setting in the Exchange Server configuration file based upon the application.

 - Outlook Web Access (OWA)

 Thumb Rule: If the upper order is more restrictive, then this will override the below order.
 For example, if the Global Transport setting sends receive size is 10 M.B., and the send connector size is 100MB.
-As a result, the user will not send more email more than 10 M.B. size.
+As a result, the user will not send more emails to more than 10 M.B. in size.